FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/pkcs11/README.md

 FreeRTOS+TCP | Random, Digest
 OTA | Verify, Digest, FindObject, GetAttributeValue

-The PKCS11 test validates the PKCS11 subset implementation.
-The test directly exercises the PKCS11 implementation on the device under testing.
-User runs the PKCS11 test by running a test application.
-The test application is usually implemented by calling the provided PKCS11 test routine from the main function.
-By passing this test, the PKCS11 subset implementation is validated to support required PKCS11 functions by FreeRTOS.
+The PKCS #11 test validates the PKCS #11 subset implementation.
+The test directly exercises the PKCS #11 implementation on the device under testing.
+User runs the PKCS #11 test by running a test application.
+The test application is usually implemented by calling the provided PKCS #11 test routine from the main function.
+By passing this test, the PKCS #11 subset implementation is validated to support required PKCS #11 functions by FreeRTOS.

-## 2. PKCS11 Test Configurations
+## 2. PKCS #11 Test Configurations

-The following table lists the required test configurations for PKCS11 tests.
+The following table lists the required test configurations for PKCS #11 tests.
 These test configurations need to be defined in **test_param_config.h**.

 |Configuration	|Description	|
 |--- | --- |